clcollins/srepd/README.md

 editor: vim

 # Cluster Login options
-cluster_login_cmd: "ocm-container"
-shell: /bin/bash
-terminal: /usr/bin/gnome-terminal --
 # Note the trailing `--` is necessary for gnome-terminal and may be necessary
 # for other terminals as well
+terminal: /usr/bin/gnome-terminal --
+cluster_login_cmd: ocm-container --clusterid %%CLUSTER_ID%%

 # Note that aliases, etc, are not sourced by the shell command when launching.
 # This means, for example, that `ocm-container`, as normally setup using an